History of Neighborhoods

 In the early 20th century the population of Bisbee soared.
 Incorporated in 1902, by 1910 the number of residents had swelled to over 9,000.
 The city sustained a constellation of suburbs, including Warren, Lowell, and San Jose, some of which had been founded on their own mines.
 Today, these areas are all incorporated into the City of Bisbee.

 Old Bisbee is the historic center of town.
-The very walkable Main Street turns into Tombstone Canyon as you head uphill, and serves as the main thoroughfare of the town, offering vistas of hills flowing with seemingly precarious miners houses (most of which have been renovated.)
+The very walkable Main Street turns into Tombstone Canyon as you head uphill, and serves as the main thoroughfare of the town, offering vistas of hills flowing with seemingly precarious miners' houses (most of which have been renovated.)
 From the centrally located Bisbee Mining and Historical Museum, visitors may head up either Main Street or Brewery Gulch.
 Historical residential sections of town can be explored by walking up side streets off either road.
+Most of the 300-plus stairways are public thoroughfares, built to negotiate the district's steep terrain.

 Lowell was, at one time, a sizable mining town located just to the southeast of Old Bisbee.
 The majority of the original townsite was consumed by the excavation of the Lavender Pit mine during the 1950's.
 However, what remains of Lowell today is a strikingly intact, historical mid-century street – often utilized as a backdrop for film and video shoots, and well worth a visit to walk back in time.
 Lowell is perched at the southern end of the dramatic Lavender Pit, itself a must see while in Bisbee.